nih-cfde/2022-feb-hackathon/docs/about.md

 Thursday, 2/24 9 am - 11:30 am PT

 This social-coworking session will consist of three 25-minute focused work sessions with 5-minute breaks in between and ~15 minutes in the beginning for introductions and intention setting and at the end for reflection and debriefing.
-This session can also be used for colllaborative working.
+This session can also be used for collaborative working.

 [Social Co-working calendar information](https://www.nih-cfde.org/events/hackathon/)